MicrosoftDocs/VBA-Docs/api/Publisher.TextRange.Paste.md

 api_name:
 - Publisher.TextRange.Paste
 ms.assetid: dd29c9ab-7f56-3604-3390-8f5a3b97821f
-ms.date: 06/08/2017
+ms.date: 06/15/2019
 localization_priority: Normal
 ---

 # TextRange.Paste method (Publisher)

-Pastes the text on the Clipboard into the specified text range, and returns a  **[TextRange](Publisher.TextRange.md)** object that represents the pasted text.
+Pastes the text on the Clipboard into the specified text range, and returns a **TextRange** object that represents the pasted text.

 ## Syntax